PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### UI Rule
 - Message when no notes available for done task: `No Notes Available`
 - View of the Open task [See this](https://drive.google.com/file/d/1RFXlvgbtUoAJhLPFX0fopcBkx23RJHIh/view?usp=sharing)
+- View dialog of Multi-Step task [See this](https://drive.google.com/file/d/1UZuo-yDq5At4QBws5h5lc01-1TJRQ792/view?usp=sharing)
+- Tooltip message of the status column for the Done `Sub-Task`: `Done by {Name of the user who marked the task as done} on {Completion date}`
 - View of the Recurring task trigger //TODO mockup
 - View of the Recurring task instance //TODO mockup